virgili0/Virgilio/README.md

 I tried to be concise and direct everywhere, to _avoid information overhead_.

+I tried to organize the content hierarchically and by level of complexity, in order to give you a _coherent idea_ of how things work.

 Click on "watch", I'm updating this in the free time and weekends.

 If you want to contact me for whatever reason, just e-mail me at giacomo.ciarlini@student.unife.it